 There you have it!
 There are 8 ways you can make some extra income while you study and spend time in college.
 To learn more ways to make some income on the side:

 It’s a love-hate relationship for me.
-Some months I’m on social media a lot and others I can go weeks without opening the app because I get tired of it.
+Some months I’m on social media a lot and others I can go weeks without opening the app.

 Nothing is worse than mindlessly scrolling through your newsfeed only to realize after an hour the only things you saw were pictures of other people’s lives and businesses trying to sell you stuff.